 New year, new you … right?
-If you’re like 45 percent of Americans, you’ve made some New Year’s resolutions in your time.
+If you’re like about 40 percent of Americans, you’ve made some New Year’s resolutions in your time.
 But chances are those New Year’s resolutions won’t be as successful as you’d like.

-Research shows only 8 percent of those who make resolutions achieve them.
+Research shows only about 9 percent of those who make resolutions achieve them.
 Don’t be discouraged by the low success rate, though.
 And don’t be discouraged if your resolutions seem to be getting off track.
-Vanderbilt University Medical Center’s Stacey K. Kendrick, M.S., health educator, says it takes a least three months of consistently doing something to make it a routine, and even longer to make it a lifestyle change.
+Stacey K. Kendrick, M.S., a health educator with more than 20 years of experience in wellness and population health, says it takes a least three months of consistently doing something to make it a routine, and even longer to make it a lifestyle change.

 Kendrick offers these tips to help you create your yearly goals — and keep them.